KalimeroMK/Slim4MVC/README.md

 # Slim 4 MVC Starter Kit with Docker

-This project is created with the Slim 4 framework uses Docker for configuration and development and flows MVC pattern .
+This project is created with the Slim 4 framework, uses Docker for configuration and development, and follows the MVC pattern.
 It includes support for migrations using Illuminate Database.

 ## Setting Up the Project